mitchdavenport88/hop_shop/TESTING.md

 ### As a shopper I'd like to:
 **"View a selection of products and select those I wish to purchase."**
 * The products page (Bottle Shop) is accessible to all users, registered or not.
-* A link to view products can be found in the navigation bar, which can be seen at all times.
+* Links to view products can be found in the navigation bar, which can be seen at all times.
 * There are a number of call-to-action buttons placed throughout the site directing the user to this page.
 * Any time that a product is displayed, the user always has the option to add the product to the cart if they wish to purchase it.
 As each product is displayed via a card I have included the add button to every card along with the quantity adjustment buttons.

 **"Filter products based on their type or where they originate from."**
-* The products can be filtered by their type or from their country of origin by using the dropdown filter found in the navigation bar, which can be seen at all times.
-This is shown below.
+* The products can be filtered by their type or by their country of origin using the filters found in the dropdown menu via the navigation bar.
+This can be seen at all times and is shown below.
 * The options are dynamically generated by using values found in the respective model in the database.
 This means as the site progresses new beer types and countries can be added and these links will be generated automatically.
 * On each product card the products type, percentage and country of origin is displayed.
 The product type and the country are also links to a products page that will show all products that are the same type or from the same country.